 The first couple of months of 2020 were busy for Perttu Pölönen.
-Dozens of speaking events saw him zig-zagging around Finland, and his first book, Tulevaisuuden lukujärjestys (Curriculum for the future), was published and proved so popular it is already in its fourth edition.
+Dozens of speaking events saw him zig-zagging around Finland, and his first book, Tulevaisuuden lukujärjestys (Curriculum for the future), was published and proved so popular it has sold 10,000 copies and is already in its fifth edition.

 And then COVID-19 happened.
 His calendar quickly emptied.

 Rather than rest on his laurels pondering what could have been, Pölönen pressed forward with his intention to expand his audience.
 He has laid out plans to start producing videos and podcasts on the themes of his book, which aptly include bringing together the skills required to persevere in an unprecedented future – curiosity, creativity, compassion and open-mindedness among them.
-An English-language version is on the cards, so too is a global roll-out.
+Soon, an English-language version was on the cards, so too was a global roll-out.
+The English book, Future skills, came out this year, as did Perttu’s inspirational follow-up to the first book, Tulevaisuuden identiteetit (Future identities), where he explores new ways of building an identity for the 21st century.

-Such fleet-footed pivoting comes natural for the 25-year-old.
+Such fleet-footed pivoting comes natural for the 26-year-old.
 His career path so far includes the titles of inventor, composer, keynote speaker, futurist, visionary and author.
 His book details this career manoeuvring, from successfully launching the MusiClock mobile app in 2015 to being named among the 35 Innovators Under 35 in Europe by MIT Tech Review and studying exponential technologies at Singularity University, a think tank located at NASA Ames Research Center in Silicon Valley.
+Last year, Perttu received the Finnish Changemaker of the Year Award.

 There is so much hype around technologies and how they affect the future of mankind.
 There is nothing wrong with this and I find this kind of reasoning interesting as well, but what I find even more essential is to think about the elements that do not change.
 I like to encourage people to think about things that will be the same 30 years from now.
 It is seemingly difficult, as it needs a completely different kind of reflection, but finding these kinds of constant aspects in life is extremely valuable especially now, when uncertainty is gaining ground.